Good Faith Estimate Notice

 Does EMDR work for everyone?

-It has been my experience that if a person is willing to participate in EMDR Therapy, they will notice shifts in their experience.
+It has been my experience that if a person is willing to participate in EMDR Therapy, they will notice shifts in their experience even if they do not process every memory or choose to end treatment before meeting their goals.
 Some people feel they need to understand the process more before starting, so I may explain more in-depth about how EMDR therapy works on a neurobiological level in those cases.
+Others may have a lot of dissociation and need to feel more connected and safe in their bodies before processing memories.
+I work together with each client to approach EMDR from a place where they feel as safe as possible with the process.

 Can I bring my child with me to therapy?